Dome car: History

 On September 14, 1950, a monument was established at Glenwood Canyon.
 Called "Monument to an Idea", this monument celebrated the Vista Dome at the place where it was first inspired.
 In the late 1980s, the monument was moved to the Colorado Railroad Museum in Golden, Colorado, to make way for expansion of Interstate 70.

 The first ten full-length domes were built by Pullman for the Milwaukee Road's Chicago-Seattle Olympian Hiawatha.
 The Milwaukee Road paid $320,000 each for their "Super Domes" and used them on that route until 1961, after which four cars remained in service between Chicago and the Twin Cities; these last four were sold to Amtrak upon its formation in 1971.
 Like most Pullman domes the Milwaukee domes were 15 ft 6 in tall rather than the Budd/ACF standard 15 ft 10 in.
 The Santa Fe and Great Northern also bought full-length domes from Budd in 1954 and 1955.
 All but one of Santa Fe's cars were sold to Auto-Train in 1971.

 As railroad passenger ridership declined in the late 1950s, some railroads retired dome cars due to the maintenance costs.
-Other railroads that had not purchased dome cars new bought them second hand.
+Other railroads that had not purchased dome cars new bought them second-hand.
 Illinois Central purchased several cars from Missouri Pacific and Canadian National bought several cars from Milwaukee Road, for example.
-Because of their enormous usage of sealed glass, the cooling of the cars required massive air conditioning capacity.
+Because of their enormous usage of sealed glass, the cooling of the cars required massive air-conditioning capacity.
 Maintenance and repair of these cars was costly.
-Breakdown of the air conditioning system on the road, even in winter, could render a car unusable.
+Breakdown of the air-conditioning system on the road, even in winter, could render a car unusable.

-Since the 1980s, dome cars have become rare since Amtrak introduced Superliner bi-level passenger cars that are 16 ft tall over the length of the car (but at a stretch the Superliner lounge car could be considered a dome car).
+Since the 1980s, dome cars have become rare since Amtrak introduced Superliner bi-level passenger cars that are 16 ft tall over the length of the car.
 Dome cars are very popular on tourist railways and private charter rail services.
 Some railroad museums have preserved several dome cars.
 These cars are very popular with visitors who often remember the spectacular rides they had in these cars.

 While the dome car is a mostly North American feature, a few also operated in the scenic areas of Europe.
-The German Federal Railway had five low-profile dome cars built in the early-to-mid 1960s for its "Rheingold" and "Rheinpfeil" trains.
-After being retired from regular service, these cars operated in excursion and charter service throughout Europe.
+The German Federal Railways had five low-profile dome cars built in the early-to-mid 1960s for its Rheingold and Rheinpfeil trains.
+From June 1973 to May 1976, the Trans-Europe Express train Erasmus also carried dome cars.
+After being retired from regular service, these cars have been operated in excursion and charter service throughout Europe.